 Diaper Buying Tip#1 : Don’t stock up on diapers and wipes too far in advance, on the off chance your baby has a weird reaction to a certain brand and you need to exchange it!

 Diaper Buying Tip #2: If your baby is wetting through his diaper overnight, instead of buying “overnight” diapers, just size up one!

 When we were living as frugally as humanly possible to pay off student loan debt, I used cloth diapers.
 While there are entire websites dedicated to cloth diapering, I found the overload of information to be overwhelming.
 Once we figured out what worked, I wrote a simple cloth diapering guide for beginners: Cloth Diapering 101.

 While those cloth diapered bums are super cute, I don’t really miss it.
-Once you have a good system in place, cloth diapering isn’t that bad, but it is more work than just throwing diapers out… I was happy to be using disposables with our 3rd and 4th babies!
+Once you have a good system in place, cloth diapering isn’t that bad, but it is more work than just throwing diapers out… I was very happy to be using disposables with our 3rd and 4th babies!
 Haha 🙂

-We owned a diaper pail at one point, but it always stunk!
-And the bags were expensive and it felt hard to use.
-So, eventually we switched to double bagging the diapers and throwing them in the garage trash.
+Eventually, we switched to double bagging the diapers and throwing them in the garage trash.
 We tie the stinky diaper off in one plastic bag, and then put that in a second tied plastic bag.
 It’s a good use for our Walmart pickup bags too.
 We just keep a bunch of them in a drawer or ikea bag holder near where we do diaper changes.

 You can double bag the stinky diapers and put them in any trash can with a lid that closes well and it’ll be fine for the room!
 Way easier than dealing with those diaper pails, in my opinion.